-Have you ever heard of an anime character say moe moe?
-Have you ever heard of the moe anime genre?
-In this article we will make a deep study on the origin and meaning of moe, as well as recommend and discuss some curiosities on the subject.
+Have you ever heard an anime character say moe moe?
+Ever heard of the moe anime genre?
+In this article we will make a deep study on the origin and meaning of moe, in addition to recommending and discussing some curiosities on the subject.

-In this article we will also see the origin of one of the most famous viral and memes called moe moe kyun, pronounced by the maid in the cafes of maids all over Japan.
-In addition to a list of anime and moe characters.
+In this article we will also see the origin of one of the most famous viral and memes called moe moe kyun, pronounced by maids in maid cafes across Japan.
+In addition to a list of anime and characters moe.

 What does Moe mean?

-The Japanese word moe [萌え] is often used to indicate that a female character is cute, innocent and adorable.
-The origin of the word refers to something that is germinating or sprouting indicating young people in their prime.
+the Japanese word moe [萌え] is often used to indicate that a female character is cute, innocent, and adorable.
+The origin of the word refers to something that is germinating or sprouting indicating young people in the prime of life.

-Slang is often used exactly when an anime character or in real life presents or exudes cuteness once again strengthening the word germinate.
+The slang is usually used exactly when an anime or real life character presents or exudes cuteness, strengthening once again the word germinate.
 The term can also indicate feelings, fascination and passion.

-The word moe can be used to refer that something is adorable and beautiful, both for imaginary characters, idols, people, anime, etc. The word ends up having a childlike and innocent tone similar to the term kawaii.
+The word moe can be used to refer to something that is adorable and beautiful, whether for imaginary characters, idols, people, animals, etc. The word ends up having a childish and innocent tone similar to the term kawaii.

-Thus, the word gained use to refer to feelings of affection for any subject, which can even lead to sexual feelings and desires.
-Many believe that moe is just an innocent and pure cuteness.
+As such, the word has gained use to refer to feelings of affection for any subject, which can even lead to sexual feelings and desires.
+Many believe that moe nothing but innocent and pure cuteness.

-Generally moe anime have a distinctive feature based on the traits and reaction of the characters.
-Moe anime usually has chibi-like characters and a light story focused on pure cuteness.
+usually the anime moe has a distinct characteristic based on the characters' traits and reaction.
+Moe anime usually have characters that look kinda chibi and a light story focused on pure cuteness.

 What is the origin of moe?

-Some believe that this expression came about because of the character Hotaru Tomoe (土萌) from Sailor Moon who has the same ideogram.
-In addition to the verb moeru (萌える) which means to sprout, the word has a homonym (燃える) which means to burn.
+Some believe that this expression came about because of the character Hotaru Tomoe (土萌) from Sailor Moon which has the same ideogram. beyond the verb ground (萌える) which means to sprout, the word has a homonym (燃える) which means to burn.

-Both make sense, burning indicates the feeling of burning the heart or passion, while sprouting is when that feeling is created.
-There are several interpretations of the concept of “moe”, the subject is strongly discussed.
+Both make sense, burning indicates the feeling of burning the heart or passion, while budding is when that feeling is created.
+There are several interpretations of the concept of “moe”, the subject is heavily discussed.